brandonj44/DataAnalyticsProjects/README.md

 **Respiratory Disease Rate by Ammonium Levels bar charts:**

-This visualization is designed to allow users to either view states which contain the same pollutants, or a pollutant measurement breakdown by state.
+This visualization is designed to allow users to both view states which contain the same selected pollutants, and a pollutant measurement breakdown by selected state.

 Tableau Public: https://public.tableau.com/shared/BQ6PZ6XZ8?:display_count=n&:origin=viz_share_link